fwornle/ShopMob/doc/Design.md

   "id": "UUID-store",
   "name": "store name",
   "description": "it's a good-e store",
+  "location": {
     "latitude": "where the shop is",
     "longitude": "where the shop is",
+  },
   "type": "chain|individual",
   "category": "(default)other|supermarket|drugstore|hardware|clothing|accessories|supplies",
   "business": [